martinoauriane/Twitter-sentiment/README.md

 First, we collect, the data that interest us via a csv file.
 Then, we use the library Pandas to get an exploitable array, a DataFrame.

+Panda is a software library useful for data manipulation and data analysis.
+DataFrame is a useful data structure that allows to visualize and manipulate complex data easily.

 ## Assessing sentiment with transformers library

 After having cleaned our DataFrame, using the likes of a cleanTweet function and dropping undefined values, we use the transformers library to affect a score to every tweet.